 As of mid-October 2024, candidates and allied groups had raised a total of more than $3.8 billion, with groups supporting President Biden and Ms. Harris raising $2.2 billion, compared to $1.7 billion for Mr. Trump’s group.

-A recent analysis by Americans for Tax Fairness shows that the reason campaign funds have raised such a huge amount of money is partly because the 150 wealthiest families in the world's largest economy have poured nearly $1.9 billion into this year's election campaign.
+A recent analysis by Americans for Tax Fairness shows that the reason campaign funds have collected such a "huge" amount of money is partly because the 150 richest families in the world's largest economy have poured nearly 1.9 billion USD into this year's election campaign.

 This figure is a sharp increase compared to the $1.2 billion they contributed to the 2020 campaign.